-In housing news over the last year, the repeated refrain has been Millennials, Millennials, Millennials.
+In housing news, the repeated refrain is often Millennials, Millennials, Millennials.

 Is there an opportunity for real estate investors and landlords?
 A niche that other mom-and-pop investors are missing?

 Corporate landlords and real estate developers haven’t overlooked it.
 The nursing home and senior living industry alone is estimated at $250-270 billion annually.
 So what’s the opportunity for targeting retirees in your real estate investing business?

 Why Landlords & Investors Should Target Retirees

 Retirees tend to be wealthier than young adults, having had decades to accumulate assets and personal wealth.
 Consider their incredible equity: According to a Merrill Lynch study, Americans aged 65 and over had an average home equity of $200,000—equity that converts to cash before they move into your investment property.

 Retirees also make perfect tenants.
 Take a moment to ponder how much less wear and tear they inflict on their homes.
 They’re less likely to have a zoo of pets, almost none of them have rambunctious children living with them, and they don’t have rowdy parties.

 Then there’s the lower turnover rate.
 How often do retirees move?
 Quite rarely—the senior move rate is around 5 percent.
 Longer tenancies and lower turnovers mean lower costs and higher returns for landlords.

 In other words, retirees are quiet, stable, low-impact, perfect tenants.